 StorageX Initiative brings together Stanford faculty from materials science to computer science to economics to tackle the dominant challenges in energy storage.
 By addressing gaps between academic and industrial R&D, StorageX aims to accelerate the development and implementation of revolutionary energy storage technologies and concepts.

 Sustainable Finance Initiative

 Sustainable Finance Initiative sees the transition to a new economy dramatically impacting financial risk and opportunity, most notably in energy, agriculture, and mobility.
 SFI develops innovative policy and finance solutions in collaboration with government and market participants in specific countries and regions with the goal of unlocking capital flows at the speed and scale required to transition toward decarbonization and climate resilience.

-Hydrogen Focus Group is a global community of academicians, industrialists, thought leaders and government officials that convene to advance the use of hydrogen for stable, long-term, low-carbon energy storage that can be transported and utilized around the world across many industries.
+Hydrogen Initiative is a global community of academicians, industrialists, thought leaders and government officials that convene to advance the use of hydrogen for stable, long-term, low-carbon energy storage that can be transported and utilized around the world across many industries.
 The group is interested in the hydrogen economy across the supply chain, including hydrogen creation, distribution and storage, and utilization.